spacecatpixel/lokidocs/docs/Introduction/LokiNetwork.md

 ## Mining
 Mining on the Loki Network is the process of solving a difficult computational puzzle through a Proof-of-Work(PoW) protocol and compiling newly created transactions into a block.
 Miners do this in order to earn money from the [Block Reward](/Advanced/Cryptoeconomics/#block-reward) and the fees associated from the transactions they include in each block.

-The Loki cryptocurrency can be mined using the CryptoNight Heavy hashing algorithm, which is designed to be [ASIC Resistant](../Mining/ASICResistance.md).
+The Loki cryptocurrency can be mined using the RandomXL algorithm.

 To learn more about mining, [click here](../Mining/MiningOverview.md).